javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 }
 ```

-The `return` can be used without a value, to exit from the function immediately.
+It is possible to use `return` without a value.
+That causes the function to exit immediately.

 For example: